fu4303/portfolio-vincentntang/content/posts/14-phrase-express-macros/index.md

 ---
-date: 2017-01-23
+date: 2018-05-31
-title: '14 phrase express macros'
+title: '14 Macros for Developers'
 template: post
-thumbnail: '../../thumbnails/git.png'
+thumbnail: '../../thumbnails/phraseexpress.png'
 slug: 14-phrase-express-macros
 categories:
   - Tools
 tags:
-  - git
+  - phrase express
-  - setup
+  - workflow
-  - version control
+  - macros
 ---

 Are you juggling between dozens of apps on limited screen space?
 Or find yourself typing the same thing over?
 Looking for the same code/text/unicode/emoji to copy+paste?
 Find yourself writing typos in your emails, data entry, or programming?
 Or doing the same repetitive tasks all the time?

-Then you need a macro program.<!--more-->
+Then you need a macro program.

 What is it you might ask?